 Everyone’s travel needs are unique.
 Before buying an international travel insurance policy you may want to consider:

-- Do I need increased cover for expensive items?
+- Do I need increased coverage for expensive items?
 Many policies only pay a limited amount for items of luggage or personal items that are lost or stolen.
-If you’re willing to pay an extra premium, you can increase the amount of cover provided for high-value items, for example expensive digital cameras or laptop computers.
+If you’re willing to pay an extra premium, you can increase the amount of coverage provided for high-value items, for example expensive digital cameras or laptop computers.
 It’s important to note that insurers will apply a limit to what will be paid per item and a maximum limit for all items claims.

 - Should I eliminate my deductible?
 Some policies let you adjust or even remove the deductible.
 Of course, the smaller the deductible, the larger the premiums.
 The charge to remove the deductible is usually about $15.